mariobro9999/Web-Database---Auto/README.md

 # Web-Database---Auto
-Final Project from Web Applications for Everybody Specialization - Coursera Website PHP using Xampp.
-Connects to sql database.
+Final Project from Web Applications for Everybody Specialization - Coursera Website created with PHP using Xampp to host the website.
+Connects to sql database where data is stored.
 Created in 2020.